 If enrolled in multiple courses, they will open one-at-a-time upon completion of the previous course in the sequence.
-Access to the first course expires 6 months after the enrollment date, if not complete before then.
-Subsequent courses expire 6 months after the completion date of the previous course in the sequence.
-Course extensions are available for purchase per course if additional time is needed, by calling 866-739-7277 during regular business hours.
+Access to the first course expires 6 months (180 days) after the enrollment date, if not complete before then.
+Subsequent courses expire 6 months (180 days) after the completion date of the previous course in the sequence.